 The cops then ordered the occupants out of the truck and searched it.
 While searching, the cops found a Meth pipe and charged the driver with possession of the pipe and of a controlled substance.

 Previous Colorado cases have held that reasonable suspicion is required prior to a dog sniff search of the exterior of a vehicle.
 In other words, the police must have specific and articulable facts to support their belief that the person stopped is involved with or may have been involved with criminal activity.
 In determining whether reasonable suspicion exists, courts will look at the totality of the circumstances, the specific and articulable facts, and the rational inferences from those facts.

 The driver of the truck attempted to suppress the evidence found in his truck by arguing that Kilo’s sniff of his truck was not supported by reasonable suspicion and that the search of his truck’s contents was not supported by probable cause.

 Kilo’s alert indicated that he had detected either an illegal or legal substance.
 Since the legalization of Marijuana, a K-9’s alert alone no longer establishes probable cause if the K-9 was trained to detect various drugs including Marijuana.

 The result may be different if a K-9 is not trained to detect Marijuana or the occupants of the vehicle are not at least 21 years of age.

-Mr. Robbins represents clients who have been charged with state drug offenses in Colorado.
-Contact Attorney Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.
+Denver Criminal Lawyer Monte Robbins represents clients who have been charged with state drug offenses throughout the state of Colorado.
+Contact Denver Criminal Attorney Monte Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.